 XE offers registrations from the UK, US, Canada, Australia, New Zealand, and the Eurozone and lets you send large transfers affordably to 220 countries in 139 currencies.

 WorldRemit makes money in two ways: by charging you a transfer fee and through a margin on the exchange rate.

-There is also potentially hidden fees that banks at either ends can charge.
+There are also potentially hidden fees that banks at either ends can charge.

 The good thing about WorldRemit is that they tell you the exchange rate and transfer fee upfront, even before you are ready to transact.
 So, you can check out the rates and fees, and compare it to other services before you make a decision.

-WorldRemit charges you a transfer fee on each transaction.
-This fee depends on the currency you are sending, the amount and the delivery option.
+WorldRemit charges you a transfer fee on each transaction, which depends on the currency you are sending, the amount and the delivery option.
 Usually, the fee for bank transfer is lower and it is higher for cash pickup and mobile wallet transfers.

-The transfer fee can range from $3.99 to $24.99 depending on various factors such as the currency, country, amount, and delivery option.
+The transfer fee can range from $0.99 USD to $5.99 USD depending on various factors such as the currency, country, amount, and delivery option.

-WorldRemit offers exchange rates that are much better than what banks offer.
+WorldRemit offers exchange rates that are much cheaper than what banks offer.
 Still, these rates are higher than the interbank rate, i.e. the rates at which banks buy from each other.
-This means, while you get a better rate than most banks, these are not necessarily the best rates.
+This means, while you get a better rate than most banks offer, these are not necessarily the best rates.

 The easiest way to work out if you are getting a good deal on the exchange rate or not you need to see how much money is going to actually arrive and compare that with other services like those mentioned above.
 You can get the amount that will arrive using their online calculator.